tghays/Data-Science/Social-Media-Analytics/Twitter/Location-Retrieval/README.md

 ```

-*This approach assumes the for a specific handle, most of their followers will coincide geographically to the user's location.*
+*This approach assumes most of followers of a specific Twitter handle will coincide geographically to the handle's location.*